wayfair-incubator/aux-eng-playbook/src/docs/running/executing.md

 - We share context as fast as possible
 - Pairing solves problems faster
-- Pairing will instill practices in engineers we pair with
+- Pairing will diffuse practices in engineers we pair with

-If you have another mechanism that you believe achieves these goals effectively, pair programming may be ok to skip.
+If we have another mechanism that we believe achieves these goals effectively, pair programming may be ok to skip.
 Otherwise, pair with folks on a host team of an engagement as much as possible.